Facebook Tips & Strategies

 Step-by-Step Instructions:

 1. Check Your Notifications: When someone tags you in their Story, you’ll receive an automatic notification.
 It will usually say something like, "[Friend's Name] tagged you in their story."
-You will also likely receive a heads-up in your Facebook Messenger inbox from them.
+You will also likely receive a message in your Facebook Messenger inbox from them.

-2. Open the Story: Tap on the notification or the message.
+2. Open the Story: Tap on the notification or message.
 This will take you directly to the Story where you were tagged.

 • Tag Others: If relevant, you can add more tags to include others in the conversation.